 Rollover Contributions - Participants may also contribute amounts representing distributions from other qualified defined benefit or defined-contribution plans.
 Contributions are subject to certain Internal Revenue Code (IRC) limitations.
-The Plan received \$1,647,532 in rollover contributions from other qualified plans in 2016.
+The Plan received \$318,306 in rollover contributions from other qualified plans in 2016.

-Participant Accounts - Individual accounts are maintained for each Plan participant.
-As applicable, each participant's account is credited with the participant's contribution and related matching, Cheyenne Light profit-sharing non-elective contributions and Plan earnings.
-Cheyenne Light's non-elective contributions are based on a points system (age plus years of vesting service) and are a percentage of the participant's eligible base pay.
-Participant accounts are also charged with withdrawals and an allocation of Plan losses and administrative expenses.
+Participant Accounts - Individual accounts are maintained for each participant of the Plan.
+As applicable, each participant's account is credited with the participant's contribution and related matching and nonelective contributions and Plan earnings.
+Participant accounts are also charged with withdrawals and an allocation of plan losses and administrative expenses that are paid by the Plan.
 Allocations are based on participant earnings or account balances, as defined.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.

 Investments - Participants may direct the investment of their contributions, the Company contributions and/or account balances into various investment options offered by the Plan and may change investments and transfer amounts between funds daily.
-The Plan offers 20 investment options, including a common collective trust stable value fund, Vanguard mutual funds, common stock of the Company, and a self-directed brokerage account feature, Schwab Personal Choice Retirement Account (PCRA).
-With respect to the PCRA, participants may direct up to 100% of their account balance in permitted investments of the PCRA (which excludes the Plan's investment offerings).
+The Plan offers 21 investment options, including a common collective trust stable value fund, Vanguard mutual funds and common stock of the Company.

 Notes Receivable from Participants - Participants may borrow from their accounts a minimum of \$1,000 up to a maximum of the lesser of \$50,000, reduced by the highest outstanding loan balance during the one-year period ending the day before the request for a new loan, or one-half of the vested account balance.
 Loans are secured by an assignment of a participant's vested interest in the Plan, and bear interest at 1% over the prime interest rate on the date of the loan.
 Principal and interest are paid ratably through payroll deductions.
 Loan terms range from 1 to 5 years; however, terms may exceed 5 years for the purchase of a primary residence.
-Participants may not have more than one loan outstanding at any time.
 Loans are prohibited for terminated employees.

-As of December 31, 2016, participant loans have maturities through December 31, 2031 at interest rates ranging from 4.25% to 9.25%.
+As of December 31, 2016, participant loans have maturities through November 30, 2031 at interest rates ranging from 4.25% to 4.75%.